DeeCorrector/Projects-in-Stock/README.md

 Mads, Herluf & Philip.

-The folder "Documentation" will hold logbooks, the distribution of work.
+The folder "Documentation" will contain logbooks, the distribution of work.

-The folder "Product" will hold all the source code for our program and webpage.
+The folder "Product" will contain all the source code for our program and webpage.